 The parking team continue to assist in managing Bus lane enforcement to increase the reliability of buses through the Shirley, along the Eastern approach (New Road and Northam Road) and at Vincent's Walk.
-This latter site was introduced in March to deter vehicles from driving through one of the main bus interchanges in the City.
 Contraventions of bus lanes / bus gates have dropped significantly since this was introduced, meeting our objective of ensuring they are kept clear.

 We have listened to feedback regarding the cleanliness of the car parks and have employed additional staff to carry out regular cleaning during the day.
-The night time closure of Grosvenor Square multi-storey facility has been made permanent and we have now introduced this at other sites in the City to deter anti-social behaviour during the evening.
+We have now implemented overnight closures at four of the multi-storey facilities to ensure they are not used for rough sleeping to the detriment of the parking environment.

-While no significant changes to Resident Parking Schemes were introduced, except for the implementation of an extension to Zone 10, the Council has continued to consult with residents on permit parking restrictions where we have received requests from representative groups for these measures to be introduced.
+While no significant changes to Resident Parking Schemes were introduced, the Council has continued to consult with residents on permit parking restrictions where we have received requests from representative groups for these measures to be introduced.
+The areas consulted on during 2018/19 included the wider residential areas around the General Hospital and the University of Southampton as well as a proposal for Zone 15 in Northam (which currently only operates on match days) to become full time.